odygrd/quill/docs/features.rst

 This customization can be applied to either the frontend or the backend.

-Frontend configuration occurs at compile time, thus requiring a custom FrontendOptions class to be provided (:cpp:func:quill::FrontendOptions`).
+Frontend configuration occurs at compile time, thus requiring a custom FrontendOptions class to be provided :cpp:class:`quill::FrontendOptions`

-For customizing the backend, refer to :cpp:func:`quill::BackendOptions`
+For customizing the backend, refer to :cpp:class:`quill::BackendOptions`